 The alleged victim has the right to terminate the informal resolution process at any time and proceed with formal resolution.
 Furthermore, the Title IX Coordinator may, where appropriate, terminate or decline to initiate informal resolution, and proceed with formal resolution instead.
-In such cases, statements or disclosure made by the parties in the course of the informal resolution process may be considered in the subsequent formal resolution proceeding.
+In such cases, statements or disclosure made by the parties in the course of the informal resolution proceed may be considered in the subsequent formal resolution proceeding.

-(a) Respondent's Acknowledgement of Responsibility.
+A. Respondent's Acknowledgment of Responsibility.